Credit Cards Credit Card Basics

 Card name Rewards rate Annual fee Best for...

 Discover it® Cash Back Earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
-Plus, earn unlimited 1% cash back on all other purchases—automatically. $0 Those new to or looking to build credit, looking for a cash back card, want free credit tools.
+Plus, earn unlimited 1% cash back on all other purchases. $0 Those with good to excellent credit and looking for a cash back card with no annual fee.

-5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through the Chase Ultimate Rewards portal; 3% cash back on drugstore purchases and dining at restaurants (including takeout and eligible delivery service); and 1% cash back on all other purchases $0 Those with some credit history and looking to build on that, wanting cash back rewards, and no annual fee.
+5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through Chase Travel℠; 3% cash back on drugstore purchases and dining at restaurants (including takeout and eligible delivery service); and 1% cash back on all other purchases $0 Those with some credit history and looking to build on that, wanting cash back rewards, and no annual fee.

-Bank of America®️ Customized Cash Rewards Credit Card for Students 3% cash back in a category of your choice and 2% cash back at grocery stores and wholesale clubs (on up to $2,500 quarterly for these two categories combined); and 1% cash back on all other purchases $0 Students looking to build a credit profile and get cashback rewards.
+Bank of America® Customized Cash Rewards credit card for Students 3% cash back in the category of your choice and 2% cash back at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases) and 1% cash back on all other purchases $0 Students looking to build a credit profile and earn cashback rewards.

 Or you could consider one of the best starter travel credit cards.